ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a Saja Lili word, press Ctrl+F then type the word.
+To search a word, press Ctrl+F and type it.

 ## Pronouns